2003–04 Washington Capitals season

 The 2003–04 Washington Capitals season was the Capitals's 30th season of play.
-The team finished in fifth and last-place in the Southeast Division, and fourteenth overall in the Eastern Conference, to miss the playoffs.
+The team finished in fifth and last-place in the Southeast Division, and fourteenth overall in the Eastern Conference, to miss the playoffs for the first time since the 2001–02 season.

 Regular season

 On December 10, 2003, head coach Bruce Cassidy was fired after a disappointing 8–18–1–1 start to the season.
 Assistant coach Glen Hanlon was named his replacement.

 The Capitals were the most penalized team in the League, with 401 power-play opportunities against.
 They also scored the fewest short-handed goals in the League, with just 4.